jonathanly93/galatica/Galaga Game/readme.txt

 Main Menu, High Score, Game Over, and Main Game should all be included.

 High scores should be saved, but can only be viewed from the inside the game.
 Use ResetHighScore to add in new scores if needed.

-Ocassionally there may be some FPS drop and the sounds will be out of sync for a bit.

 All sounds should be included except for fighterCapture.
 I believe this is from a green fighter, which is not included in this verions.